 Note: This post was first shared many years ago.
-Since then, senior Oli has passed away.
-Due to health factors, we’ve made significant changes in our feeding plan for Humphrey.
-He’s currently on a rotation of freeze-dried raw and air-dried food as his primaries, with a small amount of other ready-made, fresh raw, and home cooked foods.
+Since then, senior Oli has passed away after a long well-loved life.
+Due to special health factors, we’ve made significant changes in our feeding plan for Humphrey.
+He’s currently on a rotation of full and complete commercial foods as his primaries, with a small amount of other ready-made, fresh, and home cooked foods.
 We also include a variety of add-ins, toppers, and supplements.
-He still enjoys plenty of different storebought and homemade treats, with a few little tweaks to better balance with his new diet and digestion.
+He still enjoys lots of tasty treats, both bought and homemade, with a few tweaks to suit his diet and digestion.

 Our Food Journey